Health

 What we asked the organisation to do in this case:

-• Apology to C for the failings identified.
+• Apologise to C for failing to examine their prostate in light of their persistent urinary symptoms and repeated negative results for infection.
 The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 We have asked the organisation to provide us with evidence that they have implemented the recommendations we have made on this case by the deadline we set.